-Nitrogen exists in several oxidation state ranging from +5 (in nitrate) to -3 (in ammonium).
-To climb the oxidation-state ladder from N(5), via N(3) and N(0), to N(-3) the maximum number of eight electrons are needed:
+Nitrogen exists in several oxidation state ranging from +5 (in nitrate) to -3 (in ammonium).1 To climb the oxidation-state ladder from N(5), via N(3) and N(0), to N(-3) eight electrons are needed:

 The corresponding three redox reactions are:

-Here the equilibrium constants K refer to standard conditions at 25°C.
+Here the equilibrium constants K refer to standard conditions at 25.

 Redox Disequilibrium – Configuration Panel

-In natural environments redox reactions seldom achieve full equilibrium state – even if the reaction is thermodynamically possible (favourable).
+In natural environments redox reactions seldom achieve full equilibrium state – even if the reaction is thermodynamically possible.
 Depending on the system under study the user is able to allow or disallow specific redox transitions.

-The right screenshot shows the configuration pannel to exclude/include one or more redox reactions defined in Eqs.(2a) to (2c).
+The right screenshot shows the configuration panel to exclude/include one or more redox reactions defined in 2a to (2c).
 This panel opens via the menu Settings in the main input window.